aquasecurity/defsec/avd_docs/azure/synapse/AVD-AZU-0034/docs.md

-### Synapse Workspace should have managed virtual network enabled, the default is disabled.

 Synapse Workspace does not have managed virtual network enabled by default.

 When you create your Azure Synapse workspace, you can choose to associate it to a Microsoft Azure Virtual Network.
 The Virtual Network associated with your workspace is managed by Azure Synapse.
 This Virtual Network is called a Managed workspace Virtual Network.